 The last event on the WSOP 2017 schedule i.e. The Little One for One Drop is now in the books and surviving the 4,391-player field was Adrian Moreno who clinched his first bracelet and a cool $528,316 in prize money.
 India’s Akash Malik departed the event on Day 3 at 77th place bagging $5,500.
-Malik, who prominently plays poker in India, made some impressive runs at the series.
+Malik, who prominently plays poker made some impressive runs at the series.
+Additionally, Malik frequently plays online poker in India.

 Moreno entered in 11th out of the 12 remaining players.
 Matt Berkey had a huge lead coming into the day with almost one third of the total chips in play, but Moreno moved up the ranks and eventually grabbed his first WSOP bracelet.